Danièle Delorme

-Life and Career
+Early life

-Delorme was born in Levallois-Perret, Hauts-de-Seine, one of four children to the well-known painter, poster-maker and theater-designer André Girard and his wife Andrée (nee Jouan).
-Girard maintained a studio in Venice in 1936–37 and in Manhattan in 1938.
-Back in France he was not called up in 1939.
-After the Battle of France, M. Girard removed to Antibes, then a free-zone and set up a network which provided recruiting and spying work for the French resistance.
+Gabrielle Danièle Marguerite Andrée Girard was born on 9 October 1926 in Levallois-Perret, Hauts-de-Seine, one of four children to the well-known painter, poster-maker, and theater-designer André Girard and his wife Andrée (nee Jouan).
+Girard maintained a studio in Venice in 1936–1937 and in Manhattan, New York City, in 1938.
+After the Battle of France (1940), Girard removed to Antibes, then a free-zone, and established a network that provided recruiting and spying work for the French resistance.
 It was during this time that young Delorme began her acting career.